-The Gordy Shields Memorial Ride is in honor of all the work Gordy did on the Bayshore Bikeway and resurfacing of the Fiesta Island Perimeter Road, as well as countless hours of advocacy in the name of cycling for our cycling community.
+The Gordy Shields Memorial Ride is in honor of all the work Gordy did on the Bayshore Bikeway and resurfacing of the Fiesta Island Perimeter Road, as well as countless hours of advocacy for our cycling community.

 To quote one of Gordy's long-time friends, "Gordy was considered the “heart and soul” of his beloved San Diego Cyclo-Vets Bicycle Club."

 The Cyclo-Vets are enthusiastic supporters and participants in the Memorial ride each year, in honor of this Cyclo-Vets legend.

 At age 93, Gordy Shields set the State and National Championship record for his age group.
 The race, sponsored by the San Diego Cyclo-Vets Bicycle Club, was held on Fiesta Island, San Diego, California on September 22, 2011.